AlexanderSchuetz97/Ivshmem4j/README.md

 * make
 * bash
 * linux amd64 JDK 7 or greater
-* windows amd64 JDK 7 or greater (only for headers)
+* Windows amd64 JDK 7 or greater (only for headers)

 JDK 7 (Oracle), 8 (OpenJDK) and 11 (OpenJDK) were tested.